-108. Brexit and political changes around the world have been exacerbated by the global COVID pandemic, the war in Ukraine and recent turbulence within the UK Government.
-This has increased market uncertainty resulting, with a sharp rise in inflation and interest rates increasing to combat this.
-Whilst the rate of increase in inflation is beginning to slow, it is forecast that the UK Government's long term target of 2% will not be achieved until 2024.
-Interest rates are also still rising, however they are expected to fall back within the next two years.
-The risk of further COVID variants and ongoing issues related to the Ukraine war issues remains and any further economic detriment and related poverty would further increase the demand on council services, which has not yet fallen back to pre-pandemic levels.
+93. Brexit and political changes around the world have been exacerbated by the global COVID pandemic and this has increased uncertainty on world markets, however growth has recovered better than forecast as the vaccines have proven effective.
+The issue at present is the sharp rise in inflation and interest rates are increasing to combat this.
+Interest rates are, however, expected to stay at the relatively low level of 1.25% for the next few years and inflation is expected to fall back to close to or below the 2% target level within this timescale.
+The risk of further COVID variants and Brexit issues remains and any further economic detriment and related poverty would further increase the demand on council services, which has not yet fallen back to pre-pandemic levels.